 9. Use a food cone holder to secure the cones and keep them upright – or just place them in a cup!

-Alternatively, you can just fan them out on a round tray or large cutting board (on Amazon) – choose dark wood such as walnut for a better display!
+Alternatively, you can just fan them out on a round tray or large cutting board – choose dark wood such as walnut for a better display!
 Wooden trays and cutting boards made from maple is just too blonde in color, and isn’t as attractive.

 How do you serve charcuterie cones?